Shishir198/LearningJourney/18Aug_JAVA.md

     }

-<h2>In which scenario we must think , We should use Annotations</h2>:
+<h2>In which scenario we must think , We should use Annotations</h2>
+Example -
 -You have various service methods in your application that should only be accessible by users with specific roles, such as ADMIN or USER.
   Problem :